Ban the commercial use of Okada if you cannot legalize it - Group

 A group calling itself the National Youth for Peace and Youth in Action for Christ is calling on the Ministry of Transport, Ministry of Interior, National Security and the Presidency to ban the use of motorcycles for commercial purposes, popularly known as “Okada” if they cannot legalize it.

-"We are aware that Okada operation has merits and demerits, and according to our research, the merits supersede the demerits".
+”We are aware that Okada operation has merits and demerits which according to our research, the merits supersede the demerits.

-The following are some of the merits: Okada helps the easy facilitation of the transport system in the country, especially in the deprived communities and rural areas.
-It has created millions of jobs for the unemployed youths in the country.
+The following are some of the merits: 1.
+Okada help the easy facilitation of the transport system in the country, especially in the deprived communities and rural areas.
+It has created millions of jobs for the unemployed youths in the country.”

 - Ban commercial use of okada if you cannot legalize it - Group